spriyanshi180/CodeAlpha_Stock_Portfolio_Tracker/README.md

 - Basic I/O

 ## 🧪 Sample Run
-(Only use stocks like AAPL, TSLA, GOOGL, AMZN, MSFT or modify dictonary)

 Enter stock names and quantity (type 'done' to finish):
 Stock name: AAPL
 Quantity: 2